Mayo Doko

-Mayo Doko (土光 真代, Dokō Mayo) is a Japanese football player.
-She plays for the NTV Tokyo Verdy Beleza in the Japanese WE League. and the Japan national team.
+Mayo Doko (土光 真代, Dokō Mayo) is a Japanese footballer who plays as a defender.
+She plays for the INAC Kobe Leonessa in the Japanese WE League. and the Japan national team.

 Club career

 Doko was born in Toda on May 3, 1996.
 In 2012, when she was 15 years old, she joined L.League club Nippon TV Beleza from youth team.
 She played many matches as center back from first season.
-The club also won the champions for 3 years in a row (2015-2017).
+The club won the championship three years in a row (2015-2017).

 National team career

 In August 2012, when Doko was 16 years old, she was selected Japan U-20 national team for 2012 U-20 Women's World Cup was held in Japan.
 At this tournament, she played as center back in all 6 matches and Japan won the 3rd place.

 On July 29, 2018, Doko debuted for Japan national team as substitute center back from the 68th minute instead Aimi Kunitake for injury against Brazil.